ace01603/autograder-template/README.md

 You should see a folder called node_modules appear in the staging folder.

-## Add tests to staging/autograderTests/testFile.js
+## Add tests to staging
+Add test files for each sketch you are autograding into the staging folder.
+If you are autograding submissions of a single sketch, use the singleSketch folder.
+If you are autograding submissions that will contain multiple separate tests, use the multiSketch folder.
+Each sketch to be autograded will need an index.html file in the staging folder.
+This file should link all necessary JS files:

+- p5js and the sound library (optional)
+- preload.js (in testingDependencies)
+- sketch.js (the sketch code, must be called sketch.js): this is the file to be autograded
+- test-utils.js (in testingDependencies)
+- a test file.

+See the existing template index.html files.
+You should be able to use the contents of an existing file and just update the name of the test file as needed.
+You may also need to modify the path to each script depending on the folder structure.

-Write your tests in the runTests function already in testFile.js.
-Tests can take any format but each test should result in a pass or fail with a student-facing message, which is then added to the TestResults object as shown in the comments in testFile.js.
+Write your tests in the in the test file for each sketch, following the format shown in the templates (e.g. multiSketch/sketch1/testFileSketch1.js).
+Tests can take any form but each test should result in a pass or fail with a student-facing message, which is then added to the TestResults object as shown in the comments in testFile.js.

 You will find lots of utility functions and some pre-defined tests for common functionality (e.g. checking the canvas is a specified size) in staging/testingDependencies/test-utils.js.
 These functions are toward the bottom of test-utils in two regions: "GENERAL PURPOSE FUNCTIONS" and "GENERIC TESTS THAT MIGHT BE USEFUL".

+## Configure the autograder
+Open grading.config and update the ```CONFIG_TEST_SINGLE_SKETCH``` variable.
+It should be ```true``` if students will upload a single sketch.js, or ```false``` if they will upload multiple sketches at the same time.

+Edit the ```SKETCH_ENTRY_POINTS``` array in staging/autograderTests/runner.spec.js.
+You should have one entry for each sketch.
+Each entry should provide a name for the sketch (your choice, e.g. Exercise 1), and the URL of the index.html file that is used to run the sketch.

 ## Test and run your tests
 Before uploading the autograder to Gradescope, you should test your tests by running them on a selection of sample solutions e.g. a fully correct solution and solutions with each potential problem you are testing for.
-A sample solution is just a sketch file (sketch.js) that you put in the staging folder.
-It should be at the same level as index.html.
-You can run index.html using Live Preview to check the sketch visually.

 Tests are run from the command line.
 Make sure your Terminal is running in the staging folder, then run: